 All of the jargon used in flash photography can be difficult for to understand.
 Knowing what acronyms means will make it easier to understand the technical aspects of using a camera flash.

 This explanation will focus on Canon Speedlites, which what Canon calls their flashes.
-You may also see them refered to as Speedlights, which sounds the same, but is Nikon's brand name for their flashes.
+You may also see them referred to as Speedlights, which sounds the same, but is Nikon's brand name for their flashes.

 What does TTL Stand for?